VisTrails/VisTrails/doc/usersguide/controlflow.rst

 For the workflow execution, set the parameter "value" of the ``Workflow_Input`` module to *PDB:3BG0*.
-This entry is an ID from a protein; so, the condition will be ``True``, and the ``Generate_Visualization`` group will be executed, generating the visualization show in Figure :ref:`fig-controlflow-if_spreadsheet_true`.
+This entry is an ID from a protein; so, the condition will be ``True``, and the ``Generate_Visualization`` group will be executed, generating the visualization shown in Figure :ref:`fig-controlflow-if_spreadsheet_true`.

 .. _fig-controlflow-if_spreadsheet_true: